agude/agude.github.io/_posts/2017-11-13-raspberry_pi_reboot_times.md

   they say, when you have a memory leak, make animated plots to see how fast they reboot!
 image: /files/raspberry-pi/raspberry_pi_2_b_by_evan-amos.jpg
+image_alt: >
+  A photo of a Raspberry Pi 2B computer on a white background.
 ---

 {% capture file_dir %}{{ site.url }}/files/raspberry-pi{% endcapture %}